Living in the Property

 Your tenancy agreement will normally state how to pay your rent.
 However, there is room for negotiation, and you should ask for the method that suits you best before you sign your contract.

 The common methods of payment are by direct debit, standing order or bank transfer.
 A direct debit allows the other party to take as much money as they want from your bank account.
-While this might be an acceptable method of payment for utility companies for example, it is not a good idea to give a landlord/letting agent a direct debit.
+While this might be an acceptable method of payment for utility companies for example, it is not advisable to set up a direct debit for rent payments.

-A standing order is set up by you and your bank and remain in control.
+A standing order is set up by you with your bank and you remain in control.
 Your landlord/letting agent cannot amend the standing order and only the amount you have set will be paid to the other party.

 If you don’t have enough money in your account when a direct debit or standing order becomes due, it may bounce, and you will incur bank charges.
 It is possible to ask your bank to set up a one-off bank transfer from your bank account to the landlord/letting agents’ account.
 This service may incur an administration charge.
 If you are outside the UK but need to pay your rent, this is likely to be the best method to choose.